Last updated on May 26th, 2022

-Jeju Island is the starting point of your trip to Korea.
+Jeju Island is the starting point of your vacation to Korea.
 International flights from across Asia have designated routes to Jeju so be on the lookout for those.
 However, most international flights will land at Seoul’s Incheon International Airport.

 Seoul has two airports, Incheon and Gimpo, which are a 40-minute train ride from each other.
 Gimpo mostly caters to domestic flights so you’ll book your flight to Jeju International Airport from here.
 This is a quick 1-hour flight that costs $40 one way.

 Where to stay in Jeju